 01 of 05

 A crispy-skinned baked potato with a fluffy interior is hard to beat, but it can take a really long time to cook in an oven.
 The air fryer cuts the cooking time down significantly, but more importantly it’s a low-stakes, high-reward recipe for getting to know how your air fryer works.
 Just as you would with oven-baked potatoes, be sure to pierce the skins of your potatoes with a fork and coat them well with oil and salt before setting them in the air fryer until they’re tender inside and crisp outside, about 40 minutes.
+You can also use the air fryer to bake sweet potatoes if that's more your thing.

 02 of 05